cmargiotta/mqtt-system-monitor/README.md

 ## Configuration

+The configuration is stored in `/etc/msm/config.yml` by default, but it is possible to use another path passing it as the first argument of the executable.

 A default `config.yml` is provided in `default/config.yml`.

 The only required setting is `mqtt-broker`, that must be the full address of the MQTT broker.